The lesson we don't see: national industry and structural poverty

 You might also be interested in: The great climate business of the left

-As I explained in the article “Uruguayan Mercantilism and Global Protectionism,” this approach remains in the socialist ideas of our politicians, who promote interventions and corporate privileges.
+As I stated in the article “Uruguayan Mercantilism and Global Protectionism,” this approach remains present in the socialist ideas of our politicians, who promote interventions and corporate privileges.

-Ideas like those once enshrined in Article 50 of the Constitution of the Republic: “The State will guide... protecting productive activities whose purpose... replaces imported goods...”
+Ideas like those once enshrined in Article 50 of the Constitution of the Republic: “The State will guide... protecting productive activities whose purpose... replace imported goods...”

 Our “candles” lit to socialism

-In Uruguay, previous Frente Amplio governments lit the most expensive candles in history, lit to socialism and praised, at another time, by the one who just departed: Funsa, Olmos, Envidrio, Pluna, Alas U, the regasification plant, Antel Arena, among others.
+In Uruguay, previous governments of the Broad Front lit for us the most expensive candles in history, lit to socialism and praised, at another time, by the one who just departed: Funsa, Olmos, Envidrio, Pluna, Alas U, the regasification plant, Antel Arena, among others.

-To these examples are added Venezuela's unpaid debts to Conaprole and the businesses with ANCAP during those same administrations.
+To these examples are added the unpaid debts of Venezuela to Conaprole and the businesses with ANCAP during those same administrations.
 The most grotesque case is, undoubtedly, that of UPM II, which will impoverish the population until “the third and fourth generation...”

 The heist of the century: a train for UPM